rickardlindberg/rickardlindberg.me/writing/reliable-socket-servers/index.markdown

 This Bash script takes a command to run as argument and runs that command in a loop, ignoring any exit code.

-Invoking the server and client again, we get the following output:
+Invoking the server and client again, we get the following output for the

-`server output`:
+server:

 ```
 $ bash loop.sh python server-listen.py